Vonage/server-sdk-specification/rfcs/proposed/RFC-5-server-sdk-jwt-packages.md

 Chris Tankersley

 ## Detail
 JWT authentication is being used on newer APIs being deployed by Vonage as it provides a finer grain of control over authorization between clients.
 New applications being developed using APIs such as Messages or Conversations are increasingly being developed by outside teams such as Pre-Sales, and there is a large need for generating JWTs easily.
-Vonage currently offeres two solutions:
+Vonage currently offers two solutions:

 * `vonage/cli`, which can generate JWTs
 * `vonage-jwt-jdk`, which can generate JWTs in JVM-based languages ([link to repo](https://github.com/Vonage/vonage-jwt-jdk))